mbridak/WinterFieldDayLogger/README.md

 * ReImplimented TAB focus behavior to deselect text on field focus.
 * Edit cursor position in field no longer resets to the end after validation.
 This reduces the amount of swearing emitted by the operator.
-* Adding quick commands to callsign entry field.
+* Someone with an aversion towards mice, whose name starts with Russ, requested keyboard shortcuts to rarely used interface items.
+So, adding quick commands to the callsign entry field.
 Enter the command then press the spacebar.
 Limited list so far:

 `.Q` Quits.